practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 The difference between the two approaches may seem marginal at first glance, but even in this very basic example, we can see a tangible benefit of using Chef.
-If you were to attempt to manually install `ruby_build` on an Ubuntu system, you would also need to install the `git-core`, `libssl-dev`, and `zlib1g-dev` packages.
-To know that, you'd either need to find out by trial and error or dig through the wiki page for `ruby_build` to find a note about these dependencies.
-The cookbook we used to install `ruby_build` took care of installing these packages for us, giving us one less thing to think about when configuring our systems, and one less stumbling block to trip over.
+If you were to attempt to manually install `ruby-build` on an Ubuntu system, you would also need to install the `git-core`, `libssl-dev`, and `zlib1g-dev` packages.
+To know that, you'd either need to find out by trial and error or dig through the wiki page for `ruby-build` to find a note about these dependencies.
+The cookbook we used to install `ruby-build` took care of installing these packages for us, giving us one less thing to think about when configuring our systems, and one less stumbling block to trip over.